Fear in the Bhagavad Gita

 vīta-rāga-bhaya-krodhā man-mayā mām upāśhritāḥ bahavo jñāna-tapasā pūtā mad-bhāvam āgatāḥ "Many, freed from attachment, fear, and anger, absorbed in Me, taking refuge in Me, purified by the fire of knowledge — they have attained My Being." — Bhagavad Gita 4.10

-Practical Understanding: What Does Fear Attach To?
+Practical Understanding: What Fear Attaches To

 The Gita invites a diagnostic exercise.
 When you feel fear, ask: what am I afraid of losing?

-• Fear of failure → attachment to success as a self-defining outcome
+- Fear of failure → attachment to success as a self-defining outcome

-• Fear of judgment → attachment to others' opinions as the source of self-worth
+- Fear of judgment → attachment to others' opinions as the source of self-worth

-• Fear of death → attachment to the body as the totality of the self
+- Fear of death → attachment to the body as the totality of the self

-• Fear of change → attachment to present circumstances as permanent
+- Fear of change → attachment to present circumstances as permanent

 pravṛttiṁ cha nivṛttiṁ cha kāryākārye bhayābhaye bandhaṁ mokṣhaṁ cha yā vetti buddhiḥ sā pārtha sāttvikī "The intelligence that knows what ought to be done and what ought not to be done, what is to be feared and what is not to be feared, what binds and what liberates — that intelligence is of the nature of sattva." — Bhagavad Gita 18.30